-The, was formed in 2017 and over course of 18 months convened local government officials, housing developers, major employers, policy and nonprofit leaders to examine different policy options and work to build consensus around a set of solutions.
+The Committee to House the Bay Area, or CASA, was formed in 2017 and over course of 18 months convened local government officials, housing developers, major employers, policy and nonprofit leaders to examine different policy options and work to build consensus around a set of solutions.
 The goal was to find an ever-elusive “grand bargain” where everyone gives a little of their ideological positioning in order to get something bigger for the region.

 As a starting point, the process framed the housing issues as three-fold: production, preservation and protection.
 In other words, the region will only make progress on housing if we can simultaneously add more housing (both affordable and market rate), preserve the existing stock of affordable housing (both subsidized units and lower-cost market-rate housing) and protect residents, particularly tenants, from displacement.

-The, released in January 2019 and ratified by MTC and ABAG’s Executive Board, is a major step toward coordinated policy around housing production, preservation and protection at a regional scale.
+The CASA Compact, released in January 2019 and ratified by MTC and ABAG’s Executive Board, is a major step toward coordinated policy around housing production, preservation and protection at a regional scale.

 What’s in the CASA Compact?